ChrisWeaver1/chrisweaver1.github.io/_projects/weav-totp.md

 ---
 layout: md
-title: weav-totp
+title: Weav-TOTP
 repo: chrisweaver1/weav-totp
-description: A javascript inplementation of the TOTP algorithm implemented in applications like Google Authenticator
+description: A javascript implementation of the TOTP algorithm, used in applications like Google Authenticator
 tags: ['totp', 'javascript', 'npm', 'typescript', '2fa', 'security']
 sort_key: 3
 ---